yanqinshen/STA-663-project/README.md

 The major algorithm of Sparse Singular Value Decomposition (SSVD) returns rank 1 approximation of the original data matrix, with high-dimensional features, and identifies possible clusters.

 It could further provide subsequent layers, which can be obtained by the same method from the residual matrix after the previous layer.
-Then it is possible obtain the current first layer step by step.

 The functions include: `SSVD`, `SSVD_numba`, and `get_plot`